brownan/backathon/README.md

 Backathon keeps a local cache of all files in the backup set, and stores some metadata on each one.
-When a scan is performed, metadata from an `lstat()` system call is compared with the information in the database, and if the information differs, the file is marked as dirty and will be backed up next backup.
+When a scan is performed, metadata from an `lstat()` system call is compared with the information in the cache, and if the information differs, the file is marked as dirty and will be backed up next backup.